angelaivy/Sipster/technicaldesign.md

   - Satisfies #1
 - Separate button to generate a random cocktail
   - Satisfies #1
-- A list populates with the data
+- A list populates with the basic data
   - Name, Glass, Instructions, Glass, Image, Ingrediants, Measurements
   - Uses classes: Drink Model to handle drink output and formatting, Favorites Manager to handle favorite drinks section.
+  - Favorites Manager will manage storing, retrieving, and removing favorites from localStorage.
+  - Drink Model will encapsulate parsing and formatting of cocktail data from the API.
   - Satisfies #2.1
 - Add to favorites button with localstorage
   - Satisfies #1, #2.5